 The Ásaturu religion focuses on the following nine themes and its followers believe that its moral code is the best to live your life by.
 I shall try my best to enlighten you on these themes by using my own personal understanding of them.

 - Discipline : Discipline is the wiser brother of commitment, with discipline it is the foundation to living an honourable and noble life.
 This is not limited to the Northern European religion, this can be applied to any religious life.
-Discipline is our control of a crazy world, with it we make the best of ourselves and succeed in our quests.
+Discipline is our control over a crazy world.
+With discipline and control, we are able to make the best of ourselves and succeed in our goals.

 - Fidelity : It is a long term commitment to the path you have chosen to walk and journey down alone.
 It is the commitment and loyalty to the code of ethics you have chosen.
 It is a dedication to your family and tribe, to your gods who watch over you, your ancestors and as important it is a loyalty to yourself.

 4. Honour : Honour is linked to the condition of your spirit and is effected by how you fare in attaining the eight other noble virtues.
 Honour is increased by standing alone and proudly in the defence of your beliefs, your people and your gods.
 Honour is doing one's duty, you are aware of your actions and the eventual consequences.

 5. Hospitality : This is showing courtesy to others and acknowledging your fellow tribe.
 You accept others in the spirit of good will and friendship.
 The virtue of Hospitality is akin to the ethos of " do onto others ".
 It is a kind of living with honour, it is help the needy if you can and be generous in your labours with others.